dhruv2210/Face-Recognition-Based-Attendance-System/README.md

                PIL

 If you get stuck anywhere feel free to ping me.
-This is team work and credits goes to @Bhavin, @Dhruv & @Vivek.
+This is team work and credits goes to @Bhavin, @Neel & @Vivek.

-Copyrights © 2021 by Neel Patel.
+Copyrights © 2021 by Dhruv Thummar.
 All rights are reserved.